guwalgiya/Voice-Disorder-Diagnosis/README.md

 # Voice-Disorder-Diagnosis

-This study explores the possibilites of using Deep Learning to assign voice recordingins into one of the two classes - Normal and Pathological.
+This study explores the possibilites of using Deep Learning to assign voice recordingings into one of the two classes - Normal and Pathological.
 Most of the experiments were carreid out in 2018.

 <br/>